dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 ## addCaptureStateListener

-Regisiter a `DSCaptureStateListener` to get callback when capture state changes.
+Registers a `DSCaptureStateListener` to get callback when capture state changes.

 **Parameters**